 - Complex Report Analysis On Execution Report

-Some of the major benefits of adapting AI-led framework are:
+Some of the major benefits of adapting an AI-led framework are:

 - Supports end-to-end testing